Returns | Follow the different steps of a return

 For any order that is Returning or Returned , you can monitor the progress of the return shipment directly in the page of the order, either in the Return card or in the timeline at the bottom.

-Click on the tracking link to uncover more details, including the different return shipment events.
+Click the tracking link to uncover more details, including the different return shipment events.

 Follow the quality control & product storage at the warehouse